Adison-Masih/Stringy/README.md

 # StringyJS
 A Simple String Methods Extension

-StringTyper.JS Is A Simple Yet Useful Library Created To Extend The Default String Methods Provided By JavaScript.
+StringyJS Is A Simple Yet Useful Library Created To Extend The Default String Methods Provided By JavaScript.

 ## CDN
 StringTyper Is Hosted On JSDelivr:\